where the musical was performed.

 This was a great get-away, it felt magical and perfect.
 We like to get out of town for at least overnight on our birthdays.
 It has always been more expensive for Jim's birthday as the 26th often falls very near or on that 4 day Thanksgiving weekend.
 But now that we are retired we can go early and beat the rush.
 Loved that!

-It is a fun place to
+It is a fun place to browse around

 and find stocking stuffers, etc.